 Research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
 This includes benefits to health, feelings of joy, increased self-esteem, and personal satisfaction.

-In contrast, focusing on the extreme demands of our life sometimes takes a toll on our health, our mood, creating tension or anxiety, disrupts our sleep or impacts how we interact with others.
+In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.